How to Build a Financial Plan That Lasts

 Holding front line managers to targets they cannot control will erode your team’s credibility

 Holding managers accountable to targets outside their direct area of influence, such as total expense, can result in a flurry of excuses.
 To drive accountability, finance teams must collaborate with front-line managers to identify the day-to-day decisions that have a significant financial impact.

-- To build a plan that lasts, leverage your cost data
+To build a plan that lasts, leverage your healthcare cost accounting software

 Many organizations have leveraged unit of service (UOS) department metrics to flex budget targets throughout the year, attempting to maintain relevance amid changing business conditions.
 For example, you have $100 in variable supply expense resulting from 10 patient days (UOS).
 In a traditional budget, you might plan for the same $100, assuming 10 patient days is the best estimate for the upcoming year.
 However, if patient days jump to 15, your actual expenses would be closer to $150.
 With a traditional budget, a manager might need to spend time explaining the 50% variance in expenses ($150 actual – $100 estimate), whereas in a flexed budget the target is flexed based on the higher-than-expected volumes, which keeps the volumes in line with the expected cost per patient day.

 While flexing targets with UOS metrics is an improvement over fixed targets, flexed targets don’t reflect the significant financial impact that patient mix can have on a department’s expenses.
 Patients with different diagnoses, acuity, and payers (to name a few) all have a significant financial impact that is not reflected in targets flexed by a single UOS (patient days in the example above).
 The single UOS model’s inaccuracy opens the door for clinical managers to easily invalidate their targets due to the impact of patient mix variance on the supplies and procedures that your organization uses.